JeissonWeeDev/starter-project-jei/backend/docs/DB_SCHEMA.md

 # Article Schema for Firebase Firestore

 This document defines the schema for the 'articles' collection in Firebase Firestore, which will store information about news articles.
-This schema is designed to support the functionality of journalists uploading their own articles, including an optional image (thumbnail).

 ## Collection: `articles`